 5. High Blood Pressure

 Magnesium works partnered with calcium to support proper blood pressure and protect the heart.
-So when you are magnesium deficient, often you are also low in calcium and tend towards hypertension or high blood pressure.
+So when you are magnesium-deficient, often you are also low in calcium and tend toward hypertension or high blood pressure.

 6. Type II Diabetes

 One of the four main causes of magnesium deficiency is type II diabetes, but it’s also a common symptom.
-U.K. researchers, for example, uncovered that of the 1,452 adults they examined low, magnesium levels were 10 times more common with new diabetics and 8.6 times more common with known diabetics.
-(5)
+U.K. researchers, for example, uncovered that of the 1,452 adults they examined, low magnesium levels were 10 times more common with new diabetics and 8.6 times more common with known diabetics.
+(7)

 Low energy, weakness and fatigue are common symptoms of magnesium deficiency.
-Most chronic fatigue syndrome patients are also magnesium deficient.
+Most chronic fatigue syndrome patients are also magnesium-deficient.
 The University of Maryland Medical Center reports that 300–1,000 milligrams of magnesium per day can help, but you do also want to be careful, as too much magnesium can also cause diarrhea.
-(7)
+(9)

 If you experience this side effect, you can simply reduce your dosage a little until the side effect subsides.